Nabeel-javaid/report/README.md

  ### <a name="NC-8"></a>[NC-8]
- ### Contract declarations should have NatSpec @author annotations
+ ### Variables without visibility specifier

 #### Impact:
-Adding a NatSpec @author annotation to contract declarations can improve code documentation.
+Specifying visibility for variables can improve code readability and maintainability.

 *Instances (8)*: